 Frankie and Finn, written by Klay and Mark Lamprell

-Last year I was approached by Suzanne O’Sullivan at Hachette to see if I’d be interested in illustrating a sweet and original ‘boy meets fish’ tale by husband and wife team Klay and Mark Lamprell.
+In 2014 I was approached by Suzanne O’Sullivan at Hachette to see if I’d be interested in illustrating a sweet and original ‘boy meets fish’ tale by husband and wife team Klay and Mark Lamprell.

 This was to be my FIRST EVER PICTURE BOOK CONTRACT.
 Woop woop!
 Erm, but first of course, as a new illustrator, I had to demonstrate I may actually be able to DO the job.
 And it wasn’t a straightforward text.
 There are two concurrent stories: one that takes place underwater – Finn’s and his fish family’s story – and one that takes place on land – Frankie and his human family’s storyline.

 I went in a few wrong directions: developing some rather stiff-looking characters and a possibly-inspired, but rather precipitous, colour script.

 Suzanne gave me a little more time, and I was able to submit these layouts: